sc0ttj/component/README.md

 - the tweened state values will be passed to `setState` on each frame (or whenever you choose, if using the `shouldSetState()` callback)
 - the state you passed in will be passed to `setState` on the final frame

+Note that `tweenState` includes polyfills for NodeJS, so works in Node too.

 To use `tweenState`, import it along with Component, like so: